ribtoks/code-jamming/_posts/2019-08-22-how-to-return-to-flow.md

 ![github subtasks]({{ "/assets/img/github-issue-subtasks.png" | absolute_url }})
 *Subtasks grow quite significantly if your issue is a huge feature*

 Of course, you can and should split big issues into smaller ones, but that only scales up to some level.
-Issue is also an incapsulation of a atomical task that at some point cannot be divided further.
-But list of subtasks can still be huge if you keep track of some imporant implementation details of your task.
-It is fully manual work to go and update subtasks each time you have an idea or finish one.
+Issue is also an incapsulation of an atomical task that at some point cannot be divided further.
+But the list of subtasks can still be huge if you keep track of some imporant implementation details of your task.
+It is, however, fully manual work to go and update subtasks each time you have an idea or finish one.

 ### Puzzle-driven development